peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public static PeterO.Numbers.EDecimal FromSingle(
         float flt);

 Creates a decimal number from a 32-bit binary floating-point number.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.
-Remember, though, that the exact value of a 32-bit binary floating-point number is not always the value that results when passing a literal decimal number (for example, calling `ExtendedDecimal.FromSingle(0.1f)
-      ` ), since not all decimal numbers can be converted to exact binary numbers in the example given, the resulting arbitrary-precision decimal will be he the value of the closest "float" to 0.1, not 0.1 exactly).
-To create n arbitrary-precision decimal number from a decimal number, use romString instead in most cases (for example: `ExtendedDecimal.FromString("0.1")
+Remember, though, that the exact value of a 32-bit binary floating-point number is not always the value that results when passing a literal decimal number (for example, calling `ExtendedDecimal.FromSingle(0.1f)`  ), since not all decimal numbers can be converted to exact binary numbers (in the example given, the resulting arbitrary-precision decimal will be the the value of the closest "float" to 0.1, not 0.1 exactly).
+To create an arbitrary-precision decimal number from a decimal number, use FromString instead in most cases (for example: `ExtendedDecimal.FromString("0.1")`  ).
-      ` ).

 <b>Parameters:</b>